-Let everyone know about the event to come by building anticipation and excitement around it.
-Begin planning early so everyone can save the date.
-Create buzz with print and digital communications to stir your sales force.
-Show clips of the dynamic speakers they will hear and send out pre-work or overviews of the training sessions.
-Whet their appetites for the future event and all that they will gain.
-Even though the event is online you can still offer raffles and prizes to be delivered to the winners' homes or offices.
+Begin planning your annual sales kickoff meeting early enough that everyone can save the date far in advance.
+Create buzz with print and digital communications to stir your sales organizations.
+Show clips of the scheduled keynote speakers and send out overviews of the training sessions.
+This will whet their appetites for the event and all that they might gain from it.

 Are you looking for a means of interacting and engaging your online audience?
 MeetPulse is user-friendly, accessible, and scalable.
 Contact MeetingPulse today.

+Encourage and support honest feedback by fostering an open and transparent discussion.
+By using MeetingPulse features that provide anonymity, you might find yourself getting frank, valuable information that isn’t available from other methods.
 If a panel isn't appropriate, consider video clips of customers sharing what they love (and don't love) about your company.

 Want to gather surveys and other feedback?
 Find out why MeetingPulse is trusted by Fortune 100 companies.